atlas-brown/slowpoke/INSTRUCTIONS.md

 ![social](sample_output/social_medium.png)
 </details>

-To recreate Fig. 8 similar to the paper, run
+To create the plot similar to Fig. 8 in the paper, run

 ```console
 $ python3 plot_macro.py